 However, my partner frustrates me sometimes and I feel as though she never listens to me — she always denies her mistakes or apologizes but does not mean it.
 I feel heartbroken that we are hurting each other.
 I love her.
 She has forgiven me but I want this to stop once and for all.

-Your advice will be very much appreciated Celes.
+Your advice will be very much appreciated.” — Enchanted

-Dear Enchanted, first off, thank you so much for sending this letter.
+Dear Enchanted, thank you for sending this letter.
 I want to applaud you for sending in this in because it takes courage to seek help on a matter like this.
-As you know abuse can have a very strong stigma, especially for the abuser.
+As you know, there is a strong stigma surrounding abuse, for both the victim and the abuser.
 Yet you have bravely sent in your question and I’ll do my best to assist you.

 Laying Out the Problem

 Let’s try to break down the problem here:

 - Your partner frustrates you sometimes.

 - In response, you become abusive sometimes, which can include cursing and raising your hands to your partner.